The Importance of Empathy in Driving: A zTrip Experience

 - Gregg The Taxi Guy

-- Oct 29
+- Oct 29, 2025

-- 2 min read
+- 3 min read

 Yesterday turned into one of those rare moments behind the wheel that makes you realize this job isn’t just about driving.
+It’s about connecting with people and understanding their needs.

 Another zTrip driver called to see if I could take a passenger—let’s call him “Bob”—from Ottawa to Paola, then on to the Kansas City airport.
 The trip was arranged through a medical company that claimed to be getting Bob into a treatment program in Washington State.

 Before pickup, I learned from a case manager that Bob was 24 but had the mental capacity of a 14-year-old.
 He’d done a simple Google search for a mental health facility, clicked on an ad, and ended up speaking to a call center that immediately took his insurance information and booked him a cross-country flight.
+This situation raised several red flags.

 When I arrived, Bob was packed and ready to go—but it was clear this company wasn’t helping him; they were exploiting him.
 On the way to his parents’ house, I focused on keeping him calm and tried to build some trust between us.
 Over time, he began listening to me a little more and started to accept that staying home was the right choice.